Lease Purchase Agreement: What You Should Know

 Contract Of Sale

 This agreement will outline the purchasing process and terms once the lease period has lapsed.
-No matter how long the lease term is, both parties will agree on a purchasing price (based on market value) at the time of the lease signing.
-Often, the purchasing price will be higher than market value to account for appreciation.
+No matter how long the lease term is, both parties will agree on a purchasing price (based on fair market value) at the time of the rental agreement.
+Often, the purchasing price will be higher than the market value to account for appreciation.
 No matter which direction the market fluctuates, both parties are bound to this agreed-upon purchasing price.

-It’s highly recommended to have a lawyer review this contract before signing.
+It’s highly recommended to have a real estate attorney review this contract before signing.
 While most often, the agreements will nullify the contract of sale if the buyer can’t secure financing, some will require full repayment whether you can afford to or not.
+That’s why it’s usually a good idea to seek legal advice when entering into any kind of real estate purchase agreement.

 Benefits Of A Lease Purchase Agreement